 Obviously, most people won’t have a rare TLR7 mutation.
 But you can do your best to prevent illnesses, such as COVID-19, by being in good health.

-I have a whole series of articles on the research studies on treatments and comorbidities with SARS-CoV-2:
+I have a whole series of articles on the research studies on treatments and the prevention of comorbidities for SARS-CoV-2:

 Related Articles and Genes: